lukaspustina/rs-collector/README.md

 - [ ] Add internal metrics `rs-collector.*`

+## Releases

+Travis CI creates Ubuntu Trusty packages for each release.
+Please see the [Repository](https://packagecloud.io/lukaspustina/opensource) for details.

 ## Installation

-There is an Ansile role available at [Ansible Galaxy](https://galaxy.ansible.com/Rheinwerk/rs_collector/) that automates the installation of rs-collector.
+There is also an Ansile role available at [Ansible Galaxy](https://galaxy.ansible.com/Rheinwerk/rs_collector/) that automates the installation of rs-collector.